 How K10 Policy Works

 To move backups exported by K10 policies to Veeam backup repositories, a K10 cluster and a Veeam Backup & Replication server use Veeam Data Movers.
 Veeam Data Mover is a non-persistent runtime component that allows you to export application disks from the K10 cluster to backup repositories.
-When you start a K10 policy, the following Veeam Data Mover are created:
+When you start a K10 policy, the following Veeam Data Movers are created: